CI-CMG/water-column-sonar-ui/README.md

  - ~~add citation for ospool~~
  - ~~disable click ping time index for main map view --> take users to beginning of cruise~~
  - ~~remove debugging info~~

- - frequency button works, "color map" does not cause refresh of map -> fix
+ - ~~frequency button works, "color map" does not cause refresh of map~~

  - debounce mini map to relocate to last click

  - add graticule legend for: depth axis & time axis
  - deploy to domain echo.fish